Our Bold Academic Vision

 These decisions will be addressed by the transition teams for the two new colleges and interdisciplinary school.
 However, you are still being evaluated on your current department criteria.
 The new units in the colleges and school will need to develop their own criteria, which will likely happen after they are established on July 2, with the earliest implementation in the 2020-21 academic year.

 If you are applying for promotion and tenure in the 2018-19 academic year, the electronic system will open on July 5, after the new units are established.
 If you have any questions, contact Faculty Excellence.

-Will faculty or staff have the opportunity for input or participation on implementation teams?
+Will faculty or staff have the opportunity for input or participation on transition teams?

 How will this affect college/school/department budgets?

-The implementation and transition teams will determine any impact on budgets in consultation with the appropriate administrative offices.
+The transition teams are in the process of determining any impact on budgets in consultation with the appropriate administrative offices.

 How will this affect hiring new faculty or staff members between now and when the changes will take effect?